AdobeDocs/analytics.en/help/implement/js-implementation/redirects-overview.md

 ## Implement redirects {#concept_5EC2EE9677A44CC5B90A38ECF28152E7}

-In order to capture [!DNL Analytics] data from redirects, four minor alterations need to be made to the code that creates the redirect and the AppMeasurement for JavaScript file.
+In order to capture [!DNL Analytics] data from redirects, four minor alterations need to be made to the code that creates the redirect and the [!DNL AppMeasurement] for JavaScript file.

 <!--